HaiderZaidiDev/stacksize/README.md

 Features:
-* Swiftly get the total value of all your chips; combined with basic strategy, you can make more informed decisions on the table.
+- [x]Swiftly get the total value of all your chips; combined with basic strategy, you can make more informed decisions on the table.

 - [ ] Calculate profits (or lack thereof).

 ### Built With
-I went with React Native (was already familiar with React, and thought it was pretty cool!) although, will likely end up remaking this in Swift.
+Opted for React Native, as I'm already familiar with React.
+For the development environment I used Expo, to test the app on iOS.

 <!-- GETTING STARTED -->